georgkus/ProteomeHD/README.md

 # R scripts
 - <b> tune_treeclust.R: </b> This script was used to perform a grid search to optimise treeClust / rpart hyperparameters (serule and cp) against true and false positives pairs annoated in the Reactome_TP_FP_10perc_subset_for_GS.csv file.
 The optimal values turned out to be cp = 0.105 and serule = 1.8, providing a ~10% improvement over default settings.

+- <b> tune_sigmoid.R: </b> This script was used to perform a grid search to find the optimal parameters for WGCNA's topological overlap matrix (TOM).
+These parameters were mu and alpha, which relate to the sigmoid transformation taking place before calculating TOM.
+The optimal values turned out to be mu = 0.91 and alpha = 37.
+This step provided a further 10% improvement in performance.
+Note that this script is designed for execution on a server with 30 free cores.

 # Data files
 - <b> ProteomeHD_v1_1.7z: </b> This compressed csv file is ProteomeHD, consisting of 10,323 proteins and 294 SILAC ratios.
 An exact copy of this file is Supplementary_Table_S1.csv {DOUBLE CHECK TABLE NAME} in the publication.